mspncp/gosu-wiki/To Do.md

     * Pre-transform all vertex arrays
     * Come up with a nice memory union of DrawOp and ArrayVertex
     * Split up macros into vertices when drawn inside record{} (allow nesting)
+  * Gosu 0.9.0
     * Introduce one "0.9" style constructor as a proof of concept
-  * Gosu 0.9.0
-    * Automatically create OpenGL context when Image is first created (half done - see old working copy from 10.6)
     * Make things tileable by default but add :smooth and :pure or something like that
     * Rename needs\_x? to need\_x? in Ruby
     * Adjust Text Entities to line height